codeceptjs/CodeceptJS/docs/plugins.md

 ## captureStepAsSubtitle

-Automatically captures steps as subtitle, and saves it as an artifact when a video is found for a failed test
+Automatically captures steps as subtitles, and saves then as an artifact when a video is found for a failed test

 Add this plugin to config file: